You are currently viewing Rangtse Ney, the Secret Abode of Guru Rinpoche and Khandro Yeshe Tsogyel

 Best Time to Visit Rangtse Ney

 The best time to visit Rangtse Ney is from March to May and September to November.
 The weather is pleasant during these months, and lush green forests and blooming flowers surround the site.
 It is advisable to carry warm clothes as the temperature can drop at night.
-The nye is completely cut off during summer due to the swollen stream.
+The Nye is completely cut off during summer due to the swollen stream.
 So, avoid visiting in the summer.

 We recommend that those visiting the site take a local guide and carry a powerful headlight.
 The ideal time to visit Rangtse Ney would be during the Rangtse Tshechu which is celebrated every year on the 10th day of the 10th month of the Bhutanese calendar.
+You can visit many major pilgrimage sites of Haa with the Bhutan Pilgrimage Package.

 You can contact Rongtse Lam Tshechu Dorji at 17375503.